StellifySoftware/stellify/README.md

 ```

-Some elements however, are nested within other elements.
+Some elements however, are nested within other elements:

 ```